 We define the South as Florida, Georgia, Alabama, Louisiana, North Carolina, South Carolina, Kentucky, West Virginia, Tennessee, Mississippi, Arkansas.

 For an explanation of our ranking criteria, click here.

 1. Auburn University, Auburn, Alabama

-Auburn University was established in 1856 as the East Alabama Male College.
-Today, the school is home to a co-ed student population of nearly 26,000 students enrolled in more than 140 degree programs through 13 colleges and schools.
-The College of Human Sciences is home to the Department of Consumer & Design Sciences (CADS).
-The Department offers several programs for aspiring fashion merchandisers.
+Established in 1856, Auburn University is home to a population of 27,287 enrolled in more than 140 degree options across 13 colleges and schools.
+The College of Human Sciences is home to the Department of Consumer & Design Sciences (CADS), which offers several programs for aspiring fashion merchandisers.

 Programs include a BS in Apparel Merchandising, Design and Production Management (BS-APDP) with an Apparel Merchandising option, an MS in Consumer and Design Sciences – Apparel and Interiors (MS-CAHS), and a PhD in Consumer Design Sciences (PhD – CADS).
 An accelerated Bachelor’s/Master’s with a Merchandising option is also on the menu.
 The accelerated BS and MS programs may be completed in four terms.